1st/django-startup/README.md

 ---------

 You can help us with:
-* Clone repo and make changes.
-Then create [pull request](https://github.com/1st/django-startup/pulls)
-* Attach diff of your changes to our [issue tracker](https://github.com/1st/django-startup/issues)
+* Clone repo and make changes (look at [list of tasks and bugs](https://github.com/1st/django-startup/issues)).
+Then create [pull request](https://github.com/1st/django-startup/pulls) or attach diff of your changes to our [issue tracker](https://github.com/1st/django-startup/issues)
+* Report about bugs that you found.
+Create bug report in [issue tracker](https://github.com/1st/django-startup/issues)
 * You can help us with ideas.
 Describe it in our [issue tracker](https://github.com/1st/django-startup/issues)
-* Report about bags that you found.
-Create bug report in [issue tracker](https://github.com/1st/django-startup/issues)
-* Do you have time to solve already described task?
-Select your task from [issue tracker](https://github.com/1st/django-startup/issues) and solve it.
-All your ideas and questions attach to exisitng task, and we will disscuss with you about best solution for this task
+* Add your questions and propositions to exisitng [issues](https://github.com/1st/django-startup/issues).
+We will disscuss with you about best solution for this task
 * Star project, and tell you friends about this project, if you like it :-)

 Thank you!<br>